Susta79/IR01_IndustrialRobotics/README.md

 Open the configuration of the tools extension and scroll down to the section "Configure Args".
 Add following items:
 To use Qt: Set the CMake tools extension "Configure Args" to -DCMAKE_PREFIX_PATH=C:/Qt/5.15.2/msvc2019_64 To use Eigen: Set the CMake tools extension "Configure Args" to -DEigen3_DIR=C:/dev/vcpkg/packages/eigen3_x64-windows/share/eigen3

+## Building
+To build the code use Visual Studio Build Tools Release - x86_amd64